anynines/homework/README.md

 # Anynines Applicant Homework

-This repository contains two kinds of homework for applicants.
+This repository contains three kinds of homework for applicants.

 ## Bosh Homework